Economy of Jamshedpur: Automobile and Machinery

 Tata Motors is the second main and major industry in Jamshedpur.
 It was setup in Jamshedpur in 1945.
 It is at Telco Colony.
 This is the first plant of Tata Motors.
 The plant covers a major part of Telco Colony.
 It is one of the largest plants of Tata Motors.
 This plant is making commercial vehicles.

-Even though India's first tank was built by Tata Motors in Jamshedpur itself.
+India's first tank was built by Tata Motors in Jamshedpur itself.
 And it was used in World War - II.
 Telco Colony is a township by Tata Motors.
 This place have each and every facilities, as it is one of the most developed areas in Jamshedpur.

 THCM Erstwhile TELCON stands for Tata Hitachi Construction Machinery Company Limited, it is a JV of Tata Motors, which holds 40% share, and Hitachi Construction Machinery Co.
 Ltd, Japan holding the balance 60%.
 The company commenced manufacturing of construction equipment in 1961, as a division of TELCO.
 In 1984, it entered into a technical collaboration with HCM, Japan for manufacturing state of the art hydraulic excavators.
 The facility in Jamshedpur is spread over 30 acres of land and started operations in 1961.